LeonardosGitHub/agility2018_iControl_LX_Lab/docs/class1/module1/lab1.rst

 Understand the Two Primary Daemons
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-When developing iControl LX extensions, there are two daemons to be aware of:
+When developing iControl LX Extensions, there are two daemons to be aware of:

 - ``restjavad``
 - ``restnoded``

 ``restjavad`` presents the F5 iControl REST API, the interface to the BIG-IP platform.

-``restnoded`` presents services for developing iControl LX extensions, in addition to acting as the interface to ``restjavad`` and the iControl REST API.
+``restnoded`` presents services for developing iControl LX Extensions, in addition to acting as the interface to ``restjavad`` and the iControl REST API.

 .. image:: ../../_static/class1/module1/lab1-image001.png